FREE Case Review (866) 588-0600

 Baby powderYes, baby powder does cause endometrial cancer, particularly in postmenopausal women.
 Talcum powder lawsuits have been filed against Johnson & Johnson, alleging that the company’s baby powder products were contaminated with asbestos and caused endometrial cancer in women who used them regularly.

-According to the findings of a study, talc has the potential to induce inflammation in the endometrium, the lining of the uterus [6].
+According to the findings of a 2005 study by the National Institute of Health, talc has the potential to induce inflammation in the endometrium, the lining of the uterus [1].

 This inflammation may increase the risk of developing endometrial cancer, which the U.S. National Library of Medicine reports as the most frequent type of uterine cancer.